proroklab/VectorizedMultiAgentSimulator/README.md

 - **Simple**: Complex vectorized physics engines exist (e.g., [Brax](https://github.com/google/brax)), but they do not scale efficiently when dealing with multiple agents.
 This defeats the computational speed goal set by vectorization.
 VMAS uses a simple custom 2D dynamics engine written in PyTorch to provide fast simulation.
 - **General**: The core of VMAS is structured so that it can be used to implement general high-level multi-robot problems in 2D.
 It can support adversarial as well as cooperative scenarios.
 Holonomic point-robot simulation has been chosen to focus on general high-level problems, without learning low-level custom robot controls through MARL.
 - **Extensible**: VMAS is not just a simulator with a set of environments.
 It is a framework that can be used to create new multi-agent scenarios in a format that is usable by the whole MARL community.
 For this purpose, we have modularized the process of creating a task and introduced interactive rendering to debug it.
 You can define your own scenario in minutes.
 Have a look at the dedicated section in this document.
-- **Compatible**: VMAS has wrappers for [RLlib](https://docs.ray.io/en/latest/rllib/index.html), [torchrl](https://pytorch.org/rl/reference/generated/torchrl.envs.libs.vmas.VmasEnv.html), and [OpenAI Gym](https://github.com/openai/gym).
+- **Compatible**: VMAS has wrappers for [RLlib](https://docs.ray.io/en/latest/rllib/index.html), [torchrl](https://pytorch.org/rl/reference/generated/torchrl.envs.libs.vmas.VmasEnv.html), [OpenAI Gym](https://github.com/openai/gym) and [Gymnasium](https://gymnasium.farama.org/).
 RLlib and torchrl have a large number of already implemented RL algorithms.
 Keep in mind that this interface is less efficient than the unwrapped version.
 For an example of wrapping, see the main of `make_env`.
 - **Tested**: Our scenarios come with tests which run a custom designed heuristic on each scenario.
 - **Entity shapes**: Our entities (agent and landmarks) can have different customizable shapes (spheres, boxes, lines).